casper-ecosystem/cep-78-enhanced-nft/client-js/README.md

 Further information on the CEP-78 Enhanced NFT Standard itself can be found [here](https://github.com/casper-ecosystem/cep-78-enhanced-nft).

-## Requirements
+## Installing Dependencies

-The JavaScript client for CEP-78 requires the use of the CasperLabs SDK for JavaScript.
-Information on installation and use of the Casper JS SDK is available [here](https://github.com/casper-ecosystem/casper-js-sdk).

-It also requires the use of `ts-results`, available [here](https://github.com/vultix/ts-results).

-These dependencies can be installed using the following command in the `client-js` directory:
+Dependencies can be installed using the following command in the `client-js` directory:

 ```js
 npm i